ordinals/ord/docs/src/runes/specification.md

 The `Terms` flag marks this transaction's etching as having open mint terms.

-The `Turbo` flag marks this transaction's etching as opting into unspecified future protocol changes.
+The `Turbo` flag marks this transaction's etching as opting into future protocol changes.
+These protocol changes may increase light client validation costs, or just be highly degenerate.

 The `Cenotaph` flag is unrecognized.